1960 Ethiopian coup attempt: Crown Prince Asfaw's address

+Loyalists assert control

 The leaders of the coup obviously expected this demonstration would convince the other branches of the military to join them.
 An uneasy 24 hours followed while the conspirators awaited developments.
 During this period Mengestu and his colleagues issued an 11-point programme of proposed reforms, and appointed as Prime Minister Ras Imru Haile Selassie and Major General Mulugeta Bulli, who was popular in the army, as Chief of Staff.
 Meanwhile, the loyalists within the military were able to come to a consensus on how to respond to this threat.
 (Clapham shows that the civilian leaders, who in previous coups that created new rulers of Ethiopia, had been effectively isolated from the military.
 Makonnen Habte-Wold, whose own intelligence network had uncovered this plot, was unable to do more than send frantic telegrams to his Emperor "until the coup took place and he was captured and shot.")
 Dejazmach Asrate Medhin Kassa, Major General Mared Mangesha, and the other loyalists spent their time more usefully; they secured the support of the tank squadron and the Imperial Ethiopian Air Force, both stationed within reach of the capital, and made up their initial shortage of troops by airlifting about 1,000 loyal soldiers in from outlying provinces; they also issued leaflets signed by Abuna Basilios, head of the Ethiopian Orthodox Tewahedo Church, which condemned the rebels as anti-religious traitors and called for loyalty to Haile Selassie.
 These leaflets are believed to have had a great effect on the uncommitted.

+Clashes

 Fighting broke out in the afternoon of the next day.
 Heavily outnumbered, the rebels were slowly driven back.
 Many ordinary soldiers of the Kebur Zabagna, once they learned they were fighting against the Emperor, lost heart as they had been given to understand that they were fighting for him.
 Once the fighting started, the inhabitants of the capital gave their support to the loyalists.
-Before abandoning the capital, Germame and the others turned their machine-guns on their hostages in Genetta Leul palace, killing 15 of them.
-Within the victims were Prime Minister Aregai, Makonnen Habte-Wold, and Major General Mulugeta.
+Before abandoning the capital, Germame and the others turned their machine-guns on their hostages in Genetta Leul palace, killing fifteen of them.
+Included in the victims were Prime Minister Aregai, Makonnen Habte-Wold, Lema Wolde Gabriel and Major General Mulugeta.